6 minutes read

 Why is mood so closely linked to the gut?
 This is partly because 500 million neurons line the digestive tract.
 Scientists call the network of nerves the gut-brain axis as they send signals that mainly travel through one main pathway, the vagus nerve.
 It runs through the centre of the body, from the brain to the gut and may help explain why feeling nervous makes your tummy turn.
 If you would like to know more about the gut-brain axis, read our dedicated blog.

 Experiencing digestive issues can contribute to feelings of social anxiety around meetups, including something as simple as a coffee break, let alone a three-course meal.
 Stressing about which foods might cause you problems might in fact be causing the majority of the problem in the first place (4).
 This can make it difficult to distinguish between symptoms and figure out if your upset stomach is causing you grief or if outside stressors are causing your stomach to tense up.
-Luckily, OMED Health is here to help.
+However, OMED Health is here to help.

 References